JackHck/SBCL/README.md

 ### Second-stage train
 To evalute the representation learning, run
-<pre>python eval_cls_imagenet.py --pretrained [your pretrained model] \
+<pre>python moco/linear_classsify.py --pretrained [your pretrained model] \
-  -a resnet50 \
-  --lr 5 \
+  --lr 10 \
-  --batch-size 256 \
+  --batch-size 2048 \
-  --id ImageNet_linear \
-  --dist-url 'tcp://localhost:10001' --multiprocessing-distributed --world-size 1 --rank 0 \
-  [Imagenet dataset folder]
+  --train_rule 'CB'\
+  --epochs 40 --schedule 20 30 --seed 0\
 </pre>
 NOTE:
-many/medium/minor classes accuracy could change significantly with different learning rate or batch size in the second stage while overall accuracy remains the same.
+In this code, we also can use [LDAM](https://arxiv.org/abs/1906.07413) loss to train the linear classifier is added on top of the representation.
+Many/medium/minor classes accuracy could change significantly with different learning rate or batch size in the second stage while overall accuracy remains the same.
+## Acknowledgement
+This code inherits some codes from [MoCo](https://github.com/facebookresearch/moco), [Classifier-Balancing](https://github.com/facebookresearch/classifier-balancing) and [LDAM](https://arxiv.org/abs/1906.07413).